vuonghy2442/lonelybot/docs/macro_parking.md

 ## P.5 Experiment log

+**C-SCAR verified on the acceptance corpus (2026-09-12, same setup).**
+`macro_verdict_matches_engine` extended to run the single-scar policies: both `SuccSelect::TallestOnly` and `SuccSelect::ShortestOnly` match the old engine's verdict on all 32 games × both draws — zero mismatches, with per-seed timings differing from `All` (the policies filter for real) but always agreeing on verdict.
+This is *stronger* than the conjecture's "deepest-safe-dig-first never loses a win": either scar choice preserves the verdict, i.e. the second class's futures are verdict-equivalent on this corpus — the empirical face of P2 absorption.
+The canonical-scar choice is a free parameter; pick by cost.
+Remaining obligations: the 128-game policy sweep (not runnable pre-words — the oracle walk makes it minutes-to-hours), the absorption proof for multi-rank chains, and M-4's a priori depth bound.

 **P.2 caveat 1 discharged — the under-emission is a depth artifact (2026-09-12, pre-words tree at `bf479a6`, throwaway worktree).** With the accommodation caps raised 12/10 → 40 (and `StepTransition`'s